google/clusterfuzz/docs/getting-started/local_instance.md

 and runs the bot using it.
 Most of the bot artifacts like logs, fuzzers, corpora, etc are created inside the `bot` subdirectory.

+If you plan to fuzz native GUI applications, it is advisable to run this command in a virtual framebuffer (e.g. [Xvfb](https://en.wikipedia.org/wiki/Xvfb)).
+Otherwise, you will see GUI dialogs while fuzzing and will be unable to use the machine with ease.

 ### Viewing logs

 ```bash